wladradchenko/wunjo.wladradchenko.ru/README.md

 // Install app
 wunjo_{vesrion}.msi

+// Important!
+How to set up deepfake for Windows.
+You need to give permission to read the neural network models in the gfpgan folder after the models are installed!
+Without this setting, the result of deepfake generation will be "Face not found".

+icacls "%USERPROFILE%/.wunjo/deepfake/gfpgan/weights/*.pth" /grant:r "Users":(R,W)

 // Attention!
 The first time you run video synthesis, models will be downloaded in .wunja/talker/checkpoints and .wunja/talker/gfpgan in size 5GB.
 This may take a long time.